Lady Be Good – Day 8, April 12, 1943

 British Army 4 Gallon FlimsiesNone of the flimsies in the photo below was opened from the top and most still had a wire from the crate running through the handle indicating the fuel they once carried never made it into the fuel tank of a vehicle.
 Note that these we made for the Shell Company.

-British Army 4 Gallon Flimsies 2When we finally left the concession, we drove North through the dune to the northern edge of the Calanscio Sand Sea and then we followed the edge of the dunes to the West.
+British Army 4 Gallon Flimsies 2When we finally left the concession, we drove North through the valleys to the northern edge of the Calanscio Sand Sea and then we followed the edge of the dunes to the West.
 The drive North through the dunes from the southern edge to the northern edge took us the whole day but we all emerged together with only one major breakdown that I recall and only a couple of trucks getting bogged down in soft sand.

 Close to where we emerged we came across what our ordinance maps told us was the remains of three German Army trucks destroyed in an airstrike.
 Among the remains was this jerrycan.